DimitriGilbert/AILA/readme.md

 ## Licence targets

-there are 3 "sub licences", C, B and F.
+there are 3 "sub licenses", C, B and F.

 C and B for content creators, F for model creators.